m0tive/pddds.com/_posts/2017-01-14-deploying-to-the-server.md

 ---
 title: "Deloying to the server"
+summary: How I setup a git repo on my webserver to build the site on demand
 ---

 _This is part 3 of my -- sometimes rambling -- review of building the latest